 • Prof. T. K. Sengupta has helped Tata McGraw-Hill for the Indian edition of Fundamentals of Aerodynamics by Prof. J. D. Anderson, augmented with SI Metrication and a chapter on Aerodynamic Research Activities in India written by him.

-• Issues related to DNS / LES were the central themes of the plenary talk given at the Fifth M.I.T. conference at Boston, June 2009
+• Issues related to DNS / LES were the central themes of the plenary talk given at 5th M.I.T. conference, Boston, June 2009

-1. Three-time level methods like second order Adam-Bashforth schemes are often incorrectly used for "DNS".
-Following papers show that the numerical/ spurious modes remove large fraction of initial condition at higher frequencies.
-Details are in HIGH ACCURACY COMPUTING METHOD (CUP, 2013) and the following papers:
+1. Three-time level methods like second order Adam-Bashforth schemes are incorrectly used for "DNS".
+Following papers show that numerical/ spurious mode removes large fraction of initial condition at higher frequencies.
+Details in HIGH ACCURACY COMPUTING METHOD (CUP, 2013) and the following papers:

 a) A Comparative Study of Time Advancement Methods for Solving Navier-Stokes Equations